FlyRayTsou/books-log/README.md

 - **The easier you are to understand, the smoother your work becomes (P18):** I’ve noticed that the more clearly I can explain my ideas and make my presentations easy to understand, the more smoothly my work progresses.

+### 2
+I couldn't fully understand the three charts, so I will reread this section.
+Another approach I considered is drawing the organizational chart and identifying my position.
+This would help me clarify my responsibilities and, if I aim for the next level, visualize the path to get there.

+- **Understand Your Responsibility and Write It Down (P30, P31):**
+  This is a great practice, and I would like to try it in my next project.
+I plan to define my core responsibilities and discuss with each team member their goals, responsibilities, execution examples, and successful outcomes.
+This approach could eliminate ambiguity, making daily tasks and career progression clearer and more actionable.

+- **Boiling Frog vs. Respecting Predecessors (P43):**
+  When you've been on a project for a long time, certain inconveniences or inefficiencies may become routine, making you overlook them as issues.
+A fresh perspective from new team members can be valuable in reassessing whether these problems should be addressed.
+  On the other hand, new joiners might find some architectural decisions odd.
+However, these choices were likely the best options at the time (local maximum decisions).
+It's important to highlight concerns but also understand the reasoning behind past decisions.

+- **Overview Chart (P46):**
+  Visualizing priorities through a chart is an effective way to highlight what truly matters.

+- **If Your Users Are Unhappy, Availability Alone Isn't Enough (P47):**
+  I interpreted this differently—no matter how high your system's SLA is or how feature-rich your website is, if users don’t like it, you need to rethink your approach.
+You might be focusing on the wrong aspects.

+- **Consider Alternative Solutions (P48):**
+  Documenting the reasoning behind decisions and listing alternative solutions is crucial.
+This helps new team members understand past choices more easily.
+Additionally, if we need to revisit a decision, we can trace back to why it was made.
+Sometimes, the reason might be as simple as tight deadlines or the team’s skill set, leaving no better choice at the time.

 ## Logs
 | No | Date       | Pages  |
 |----|------------|--------|